facebook/docusaurus/.github/ISSUE_TEMPLATE/bug.md

 ### Prerequisites

 <!--
-IMPORTANT: Please meet all following the preconditions before submitting an issue.
+IMPORTANT: Please check the following items before creating a issue.
-Put an X between the brackets on each line to confirm you have completed them.
+Mark the checkbox by putting an X between the bracket.
+This way we know you've done these steps first.
 -->

-- [ ] Are you using the latest version of Docusaurus?
+- [ ] I'm using the latest version of Docusaurus.
-- [ ] Have you tried running the `yarn clear` command?
+- [ ] I have tried the `yarn clear` command.

 ### Description